 Prayer of Communication

-When these two dimensions are functioning correctly in your life and prayer life, there will be healing, restoration and victory in all three parts; body, soul and spirit.
+When these three dimensions are functioning correctly in your life and prayer life, there will be healing, restoration and victory in all three parts; body, soul and spirit.

 Your own altar: